Do you want to enjoy your shower outdoor in your backyard?

 What that does is that it vibrates the side of the box, and just ensures that the side of the slab is going to be nice and smooth.

-And then grab your level, doesn’t matter what it is, level or stick, anything straight, and then we’ll start levelling out that slab.
+And then grab your level, doesn’t matter what it is, level or stick, anything straight, and then we’ll start leveling out that slab.

 And because we have a drain in the middle, it’s actually 20mm lower than your outside edges of the slab, which enables drainage to occur.